wanderson33245/The-Metal-Corpus/README.md

 ### Sentiment analysis

 Beyond the words or phrases themselves, how they're used matters.
 Sentiment and positive/negative analysis by subgenre would be a challenging addition.
 Which subgenre is the most positive?
 Which is the most negative?
 Which are the most emotionally intense?
 What nouns appear with the most frequently negative adjectives?
+For example, a box-and-whisker plot showing the sentiment distribution of adjectives paired with common religious or political nouns by subgenres, and eventually by broader genres like Country vs. Rap, would reveal *how* the genres feel about those topics, not just how often they talk about it.

 ### Non-English lyric translation